MathisRaibaud/wasm-memory-error-safari-repro/README.md

 - The problem seems to occur only if the memory is shared (`pthread` enabled)
 - The error seems to be related to the `MAXIMUM_MEMORY` value (or to the `INITIAL_MEMORY` value if `ALLOW_MEMORY_GROWTH` is disabled).
 - The memory seems to be never deallocated when the page is reloaded and therefore creates an out-of-memory after several reloads.
+- The problem seems to be related to the auto-generated Emscripten script (and not Safari), as it does not occur when shared memory is allocated manually (see [Preliminary investigations](#preliminary-investigations)).

 ## How to reproduce